- Shawn Basey

 Vake Swimming Pool and Fitness Centre: The Professional's Choice

-Established in 1965, the Vake Swimming Pool and Fitness Centre is widely regarded as one of the best and most popular swimming pools in Georgia.
-It is renowned for its long history and professional staff, and unwavering commitment to cleanliness and safety.
-This facility has also hosted numerous significant sports championships, cementing its reputation.
+Established in 1965, the Vake Swimming Pool and Fitness Centre is one of the best and most popular swimming pools in Georgia.
+It’s known for its long history, professional staff, and commitment to cleanliness and safety.
+This facility has hosted numerous significant sports championships, solidifying its reputation.

-The key features and facilities at Vake Swimming Pool center around its impressive 50-meter indoor pool, which is often described as the cleanest and clearest swimming pool in Georgia.
-That’s about all I can tell you since I haven’t been there.
-The place is indoor, so it’s less about summer fun and more about lap swimming.
+The key features include a 50-meter indoor pool, often described as the cleanest in Georgia.
+Since it’s an indoor facility, it’s less about summer fun and more about lap swimming.

-Getting there is pretty easy as it’s just past Vake Park on Chavchavadze Ave.
+Getting there is easy; it’s just past Vake Park on Chavchavadze Ave.
 49B.
-It is easily accessible by various public transport options, including bus lines (345) from Vake or Rustaveli, or by taxi.
+It’s accessible by various public transport options, including bus lines (345) from Vake or Rustaveli, or by taxi.

-Admission and pricing for a one-day entrance pass is 100 GEL (approximately $37 USD), which includes access to the swimming pool, sauna, and fitness club.
+Admission for a one-day pass is 100 GEL (approximately $37 USD), which includes access to the swimming pool, sauna, and fitness club.
 For children aged 8 to 18 years, admission is 50 GEL (approximately $18.5 USD) per day.
-Various monthly and yearly passes are also available, offering better value for frequent visitors.
+Monthly and yearly passes are also available, offering better value for frequent visitors.

 Neptune Sport Complex: All-Season Aquatic Fitness

 Neptune Sport Complex is a full-service, all-season sports and wellness complex in Tbilisi.
-It stands as one of the city's largest gym facilities, providing an extensive range of swimming, exercise, and relaxation amenities.
-It’s got a retractable roof, which makes it accessible year round, and also explains the whopping 100 GEL a visit price tag.
-You can probably guess that I haven’t been here either!
+It’s one of the city's largest gym facilities, providing an extensive range of swimming, exercise, and relaxation amenities.
+Its retractable roof allows for year-round access, which explains the 100 GEL admission price.

-The key features and facilities at Neptune include versatile pools: a 25-meter main pool and a 12-meter children's pool, both equipped with a retractable roof.
-This innovative design allows for open-air swimming and sunbathing during the summer months.
+Key features include versatile pools: a 25-meter main pool and a 12-meter children's pool, both with a retractable roof.
+This design allows for open-air swimming during summer.

-The complex also offers a comprehensive fitness and spa experience, featuring a state-of-the-art gym, a wellness area with Finnish and Turkish saunas, a steam room, and massage services.
-For those interested in structured exercise, Neptune provides a diverse range of fitness classes, including pilates, spinning, Latino dance, boxing, and aqua fitness, along with individual swimming lessons from professional trainers.
-A café on-site serves wholesome dishes, catering to the nutritional needs of its patrons.
+The complex also offers a comprehensive fitness and spa experience, featuring a state-of-the-art gym, wellness area with Finnish and Turkish saunas, steam room, and massage services.
+For structured exercise, Neptune provides fitness classes, including pilates, spinning, Latino dance, boxing, and aqua fitness, along with individual swimming lessons from professional trainers.
+An on-site café serves wholesome dishes.

-Getting there is easy, and the same as Tbilisi Swimming Pool.
+Getting there is straightforward, similar to the Vake Swimming Pool.

 Olympic Complex (Isani): For Serious Swimmers